hn/reolink-camera/README.md

 some brief [datasheet of the NT96650](https://dashcamtalk.com/cams/mobius/Novatek%20NT96650.pdf) and some [discussion and tools at GoPrawn forum](https://www.goprawn.com/forum/novatek-cams).

+### Reolink Camera API

+One can disable the OSD watermark (without flash interface) with [this small script](api-disable-watermark.sh).

+Alano Terblanche has more complete [Python API implementation](https://github.com/Benehiko/ReolinkCameraAPI).

 ### Unpack firmware

 Firmware `RLC-410-5MP_448_19061407` is available from Reolink's support website.